-To time the amount of sunlight, you can do it manually with a timer, or by using a sun calculator tool.
+To time the amount of sunlight, either use a manual timer or a sun calculator tool.
 Keep a note handy so you know how long the sun lasts — and where it hits, too!

 Some plants like full sun, while others prefer shade.
+Some need shelter from the afternoon sun.
 Check with the nursery or plant shop to make sure you’re getting a leafy friend appropriate for your space!